StefanKreidel/tech-blog/docs/_posts/2023-06-07-spring-webflux-async-compute.markdown

 ---
 layout: post
-title:  'Spring WebFlux: Executing Code in Parallel'
+title:  "Spring WebFlux: Executing Code in Parallel"
-description: 'Spring WebFlux is intended to optimize resource utilization if your application implements many blocking operations.
-It can however also be used to implement parallel compute like Java`s CompletableFuture.
-This post explains how this can by done and why you SHOULD NOT do so.'
+description: "Spring WebFlux is intended to optimize resource utilization if your application implements many blocking operations.
+It can however also be used to implement parallel compute like Java's CompletableFuture.
+This post explains how this can by done and why you SHOULD NOT do so."
 date:   2023-06-07 20:10:00 +0100
 author: stefan
 image:  'https://i.imgur.com/RaDaUGL.jpg'